mackonsti/nuc10i7fnh/Actively Used/Updates.md

 The following changes (either additions or removals) are present in each configuration file per their respective OpenCore release:

+## OpenCore v1.0.7 Update

+* No changes required to configuration files, no keys were added or removed.

 ## OpenCore v1.0.6 Update

 * DeviceProperties → Add → `PciRoot(0x0)/Pci(0x1d,0x0)/Pci(0x0,0x0)` → added `pci-aspm-enable` key as `AQ==` data